rsyncOSX/RsyncUIBuilt/content/post/asynchronous.md

 # The Process objects

-There are two versions of the process object most for learning more about `async` and `await`.
+The two versions of the process object, most for learning more about `async` and `await`.
 The difference between those two objects are minor, the async version marks the function for execution with keyword `async`.
-Calling the `async` require the `await` keyword.

 - [the process object](https://github.com/rsyncOSX/RsyncUI/blob/main/RsyncUI/Model/Process/Main/RsyncProcess.swift)
 - [the async process object](https://github.com/rsyncOSX/RsyncUI/blob/main/RsyncUI/Model/Process/Main/Async/RsyncProcessAsync.swift)